Glossary

 Theme:

-a collection of files that provides the frontend design and styling for the website or blog.
+A collection of files that controls the design, layout, and styling of a WordPress website or blog.

 Thumbnail: